talex-touch/talex-touch/app/docs/docs/plugins/preloadjs.md

 # The `Preload.js` script

+> Warning!
+We have moved `InjectionCode` into to the official standard library.
+So before plugins must introduce our library!

 ## What's

 You can customize a script to start some necessary tasks before loading the extension plug-in, such as pre-server, some operations that need to be pre-processed.
 But you need to note that after version 2.0.0, your pre-processing operations also need the user’s permission and file declaration to proceed, including but not limited to network services, storage reading, startup programs …